idleberg/vite-plugin-valibot-env/README.md

 ## Installation

-Use npm to install for NodeJS or Bun
+On NodeJS or Bun you can install from npm

 ```shell
 npm install -vite-plugin-valibot-env valibot